coding-standard/golang-gateway-project-layout/README.md

 4. Run this project in GoLand or build it by ```make build``` then run ```make run``` to start the project. (for different OS and ARCH you may need change GOOS and GOARCH envs, maybe this link can help: <https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04>)

-5. Visit <http://localhost:8081/api/v1/project/swagger>, you can test the APIs.
+5. Visit <http://localhost:8081/api/v1/swagger>, you can test the APIs.

+6. Notice that only the Token API does not need a token, other APIs need a token to access.

+7. Set token in swagger by click the Authorize button and input the token in the input box, start with bearer, like: bearer your_token_here.

 ## Project Layout